-A complex data type is an immutable number that holds a pair of floats (for example, z = 3 + 4j).
-Additional methods are available, such as: z.real, z.imag, and z.conjugate().
+The complex data type is an (immutable) type that holds a pair of floats: z = 3 + 4j.
+It has methods such as: z.real, z.imag, and z.conjugate().

-Complex numbers are imported from the cmath module, which provides complex number versions for most of the trigonometric and logarithmic functions that are in the math module, plus some complex number-specific functions such as: cmath.phase(), cmath.polar(), cmath.rect(), cmath.pi, and cmath.e.
+Complex numbers are imported from the cmath module, which provides complex number versions of most of the trigonometric and logarithmic functions that are in the math module, plus some complex number-specific functions such as: cmath.phase(), cmath.polar(), cmath.rect(), cmath.pi, and cmath.e.